ShubhayuMallick1997/PYSPARK-CODES-/RDDs (Resilient Distributed Datasets).md

 > ⚠️ Use `SparkContext` (`sc`) to create RDDs.
 In modern PySpark workflows, DataFrames (via `SparkSession`) are typically preferred for structured data.

 ---

-Let me know if you'd like to continue with the next part or export this as a `.md` file.

 ```

 ---